-Street landscaping shall be shown on Street landscaping shall be shown on subdivision construction plans and installed subdivision construction plans and installed when the subdivision infrastructure is when the subdivision infrastructure is constructed.
-A phasing plan for installation of constructed, or for streets in residential areas, landscape materials may be proposed at the installed before the house is occupied, time of final plat if approved by the Director. provided that the developer posts fiscal security in an amount equal to twice the cost of the proposed landscaping improvements
+Street landscaping shall be shown on subdivision construction plans and installed when the subdivision infrastructure constructed, or for streets in residential areas. installed before the house is occupied, provided that the developer posts fiscal security in an amount equal to twice the cost of the proposed landscaping improvements.